cagilalsac/UsersMicroservices/README.md

 # Project Development Roadmap

 Note: The development of Locations Microservices will not be explained.
 You need to develop it as homework while learning from the Users Microservices.
-      You also need to develop another Microservice Project for a different domain such as E-Trade, Movies, Books, etc. including the
+      You also need to develop another Microservice Project for a different domain such as Products, Movies, Books, etc. including the
       Users and optionally Locations Microservices.
 Users and Locations diagrams with some project example diagrams can be found at:
       https://need4code.com/DotNet?path=.NET%5C00_Files%5CProjects%5CDiagrams.jpg